No Products in the Cart

-The lessons are Christian though we will personally still be adding in More Than Words (my new Bible curriculum through Masterbooks).
+The lessons are Christian though we also recommend adding More Than Words (Rebecca's Bible curriculum through Masterbooks).
 We are doing this for two reasons: first of all, the Biblical approach in the units is more of a worldview and touch on, not in-depth teaching.
 We use scripture for copywork to learn spelling and there are Bible connections and sometimes it is touched on through the readings, but it doesn't go into specific teaching.
 More Than Words Bible curriculum goes into details about who God is, what it means to be a Christian and how to have a relationship with God and walk out your faith.
 It also includes picture studies which I purposefully left out so that we could save our printers.

 What subjects are covered?

-The pre-reader covers all your subjects (including math) for preschool/early kindergarten.
-The other units cover: geography, science, social studies, history, spelling, grammar, writing, some reading and comprehension, art, Bible, etc. Lessons vary day to day so there might be other things we add in.
+The pre-reader includes one coloring sheet and one activity page each day.
+Our other student levels, in all units cover: geography, science, social studies, history, spelling, grammar, writing, some reading and comprehension, art, Bible, etc. Lessons vary day to day so there might be other things we add in.
 You will need to add math for your kids as well as some independent or one-on-one reading time.
-Phonics and learning how to read are built into the pre-reader but it does not go beyond 3 letter words.
-Once you are at that point you could add a reading program though I have personally found that once my kids knew their letters and sounds... just reading together with them was the best reading program.
-I will have recommended readers in the teacher’s guide for each unit.

 Is the geography/socials specific to Canada or the US?